ckuelker/quick-guide-en-us/DevOps/Mail/Policy/overview.md

 ### Discussion

-The main benefits of policy daemons are: rejecting mail before delivering and saving bandwidth.
-This is in contrast to SpamAssassin, Amavis and others that operates after mail `DATA` is fetched.
-Policy Weight do not add delays, as _greylisting_ would do.
-It performs rejection of fake `HELO` or sender information with better accuracy and less false positives than the Sender Policy Framework (SPF).
+The main advantages of policy daemons are: rejecting mail before delivery and saving bandwidth.
+This is in contrast to SpamAssassin, Amavis and others that operate after the mail `DATA` has been fetched.
+Policy Weight does not add delays like _greylisting_ would.
+It performs rejection of fake `HELO` or sender information with better accuracy and fewer false positives than Sender Policy Framework (SPF).

-Parts of the functionality might be covered with newer versions of Postfix, version 2.8 and up.
-The [POSTSCREEN_README][] for example gives information about testing `MX` (`MX` policy test) and other DNS information.
-While Policy Weight acts __after__ `smtpd`, [`postscreen`](https://www.postfix.org/postscreen.8.html) works __before__ `smtpd`, this could save even more bandwidth.
+Some of the functionality may be covered by newer versions of Postfix, version 2.8 and above.
+For example, the [POSTSCREEN_README][] gives information about testing `MX` (`MX` policy test) and other DNS information.
+While policy weight works __after__ `smtpd`, [`postscreen`](https://www.postfix.org/postscreen.8.html) works __before__ `smtpd`, which can save even more bandwidth.

 ### Further Read